cucumber/ci-environment/README.md

 This library detects the CI environment based on environment variables defined by CI servers.

-If a CI server is detected, a struct of the following structure is returned:
+If a CI server is detected, a `CiEnvironment` struct is returned:

 ```json
 {